nyckmaia/maialib/README.md

 ## VS Code Users

 - You can write your Python scripts using `*.py` or `*.ipynb` file extensions.
-- If you decide to use `*.ipynb` extension, make shure to install `nbformat` Python package to enable visualize maialib graphs on VS Code editor.
+- If you decide to use `*.ipynb` extension, make sure to install `nbformat` Python package to enable visualize maialib graphs on VS Code editor.
   To do that: `pip install nbformat --upgrade`

 ---